ksuderman/terraform_on_demand/README.md

 All of the commands, except the /`test` command, run the equivalent terraform command, ie. `/plan` runs `terraform plan`.
 The `/test` command is provided as a hook for testing and development purposes.

+## Terraform State

+Terraform stores state information about the infrastructure is is managing on the local filesystem.
+This is fine for local development, but in a CI system these files need to be stored somewhere persistent.
+In this case we configure a S3 *backend* to store files in a S3 bucket and lock files in a DynamoDB.

 ## Future Work

 1. **Terraform State**: Since the terraform state is stored in a single S3 bucket only a single cluster can be managed.
 Use something [like this](https://github.com/KyMidd/Terraform_CI-CD_Bootstrap) to bootstrap the creation of the the DynamoDB table so the state from multiple clusters can be stored without stomping all over each another.